..Basic Training– 2nd Week

 Captain Willikers had seen fit to personally direct the misery of the three unfortunates and had left the company warjack to watch over the tired, cold recruits standing at attention in the muddy parade ground.
 The eight- and a half- foot, three-ton, steam-powered, vaguely humanoid-shaped machine idled in front of them, its engine making a soft chuff-chuff sound that didn’t really cover the panicked splashing in the distance.
 Smoke and ash drifted out of its stacks while it swept its imposing helmeted head back and forth across the terrified young men, eye slits glowing with arcane energy from the magical cortex buried in the chassis.

 The grenadier-model warjack sported a rather savage-looking mattock in one hand and a grenade launcher in place of the other.
 Captain Willikers had carefully and loudly ordered the machine to drag away any recruit who moved.
-The Captain had no arcane psychic bond to the machine, and so presumably the grenadier’s magical brain had been left to interpret the exact meaning of “drag away.”
+The Captain had no arcane psychic bond to the machine, and so presumably the grenadier’s magical brain had been left to interpret the exact meaning of ‘drag away.’
 Kirk did not want to imagine what that would look like.
 He suspected it might involve being punctured by the giant mattock.
 He stayed very, very still, mind wandering in boredom.

 His mother had been utterly destroyed when he chose to enlist.
 Kirk’s father had served as a field medic in the Scharde Invasions.
 In an attempt to dissuade Kirk from enlisting, he told horror stories of Cryxian necromancers turning dead comrades against them, chemical weapons melting fellow soldiers to bubbling puddles, titanic Cryxian warjacks barreling down on them spewing necrotic ash and tearing the very souls from the men they killed.
 Those that survived came back with mental scars that would never heal.

 “I’m not going to fight the Nightmare Empire,” Kirk had insisted.
-“I’m going north to fight Reds.”
+“I’m going north to fight Reds.
+Humans.”
 Facing fellow humans felt far less intimidating than the deathless misery of Cygnar’s aggressive southern neighbor, a horde of the undead ruled by iron liches and a monumental dragon.
 Not that he’d really have any choice where he ended up: it was certainly possible that he be stationed in some border town or fortress tasked with repelling Cryx.
 He sure hoped not.
 That would be a test of mettle, indeed.
-Khador was a different story.
+Khador was a different story entirely.
 A war with their expansionist northern foes was a war with enough familiar conventional weapons that Kirk could wrap his mind around it.

 Besides, Western Immoren was a tremendously hostile place.
-There were many dangers to its inhabitants besides war—the wild places outside their walled cities were full of terrible dangers.
+There were many dangers to its inhabitants besides war—the wild places outside their walled cities were full of terrible risk.
 Violent death was no stranger to the citizens of the Iron Kingdoms.
 He saw no benefit in hiding at home while his friends and neighbors were enlisting.

 If he was going to die, he’d rather it be in a trench with a rifle in hand.
 At least, that was the driving motivation behind choosing to enlist.

 Now, At three in the morning standing in the cold with hardly any clothes on, he was definitely regretting those earlier patriotic sentiments.